Lerch $\Phi$ asymptotics: Large asymptotics

 The first term is the contribution of the branch-point at $t=-a$

-in which the contour begins at $-\iunit\infty$, circles $t=-a$ once in the positive direction, and returns to $-\iunit\infty$.
+in which the contour begins at $-(1+\iunit)\infty$, circles $t=-a$ once in the positive direction, and returns to $-(1+\iunit)\infty$.
+We did observe in the second paragraph below \eqref{MBint} that in the case~$|z|>1$ the integrals converge across the $z$-branch cuts $\arg z=\pm\pi$.
 The second term in \eqref{BI} is the sum of the residue contributions of the poles of $\Gamma(1+t)$

 The infinite series representation of $I(z,s,a)$ is already a large $z$ asymptotic expansion.
 Hence, all we need is an asymptotic expansion for $B(z,s,a)$.
-We modify integral representation \eqref{Bcontr} as
+We modify integral representation~\eqref{Bcontr}~as

 with

 We use this sum representation of $g(t)$ in \eqref{Bcontr2} and obtain the expansion

 in terms of the incomplete gamma function.
 This expansions converges slowly, but has no asymptotic property as $z\to\infty$.